davidfritch/react-native-android-toast/README.md

 module.exports = NativeModules.ToastA
 ```

-NOTE: there is an `index.ios.js` so that when it runs iOS it at least loads this required file but obviously doesn't do anything.
+NOTE: there is an `index.ios.js` in this project so that when it runs iOS it at least loads this required file but obviously doesn't do anything.
 But if this is not present, you will see an error in the Metro Bundler console logs saying it couldn't find an index.js file.

 Another Note: When I had the getName() returning `"ToastAndroid"` I believe I was running into a conflict because there is already a module named `ToastAndroid` in one of the facebook .jar libraries, so it was renamed to `"ToastA"` just for this example.